CameronInLondon/CameronInLondon.github.io/_posts/2022-04-10-joining-data-in-pandas.md

 <p>Joins can be tricky to learn but are essential for data analysis.</p>
 <p>There are four main types:</p>
 <ul>
-<li>Inner - this captures only rows are the same in both datasets</li>
+<li>Inner - this captures only rows that are the same in both datasets</li>
 <li>Outer - this captures all data from both dataframes</li>
 <li>Left - this captures all data from the left frame and matching data from the right frame</li>
 <li>Right - this captures all data from the right frame and matching data from the left frame</li>